Jesterhearts/hop-hash/README.md

 ## Choosing a Neighborhood Size
-The default neighborhood size is 8 (`eight-way`), which provides the best overall performance across all table sizes and workloads. **Important Caveat:** If you choose to use the `density-ninety-seven` feature, you should also use the `sixteen-way` feature, as 8-way with 97% load factor has a high risk of over-allocation for large tables.
+The default neighborhood size is 8 (`eight-way`), which provides the best overall performance across all table sizes and workloads.

+For `density-ninety-seven`, you should use the `sixteen-way` feature to reduce the risk of over-allocation.
+This setting otherwise has no performance benefit and is not recommended for general use.

 ## Choosing a Target Load Factor

 The choice of load factor significantly impacts the performance/memory tradeoff:

 - **87.5% (`density-eighty-seven-point-five`, default)**: The highest performance option.
 This has higher per-entry overhead than `hashbrown` (2 bytes vs 1 byte).
+For e.g. a `HashSet` of `String`s, this translates to approximately 5% more memory usage than `hashbrown` at 87.5% load factor.

 - **92% (`density-ninety-two`)**: Provides a balance between performance and memory efficiency for larger tables.
-Note that for small tables, this can harm performance by as much as 50% in benchmarks, with the exception of iteration, where the performance **improves** across all table sizes for higher densities.
-The impact of this setting is much more nuanced at larger table sizes, and may either help or harm performance by a few percent.
-If you have large tables (>32k entries) I'd recommend benchmarking both 87.5% and 92% density with your workload to see which performs better.
+Note that for small tables this can harm performance by as much as 10-30% in benchmarks, with the exception of iteration, where the performance **improves** across all table sizes for higher densities.
+For larger tables, the performance impact is relatively muted.

 - **97% (`density-ninety-seven`)**: Maximizes memory efficiency at the cost of approximately 3-5% performance over `density-ninety-two`.
 Avoid combining with `eight-way` due to significantly